Mintz Law Firm

 6. Deadline to File a Personal Injury Claim

-After suffering a workplace injury, filing for workers’ comp is not necessarily the only option available.
-Workers’ comp benefits are limited, and they may not cover the true extent of the damages you’ve suffered.
-If you are considering pursuing a personal injury claim against a third party, you have two years to file that claim, unless you are injured in a motor vehicle accident.
-In this case you have three years to file that claim.
-Workers should contact a personal injury lawyer as soon as possible to ensure they understand all their options for recovering fair compensation.
+After suffering a workplace injury, filing for workers’ compensation is not necessarily the only option available.
+Benefits are limited, and they may not cover the true extent of the damages you’ve suffered.
+If you are considering pursuing a personal injury claim against a third party, you have two years to file that claim unless you are injured in a motor vehicle accident.
+In this case, you have three years to file that claim.
+Workers should contact a Denver, CO workers compensation lawyer as soon as possible to ensure they understand all their options for recovering fair compensation.

 Workers' compensation is a critical safety net that provides support for employees who suffer job-related injuries or illnesses.
 Essential resources that can help individuals navigate workers’ compensation include: